- Quality of Life & Wellness

 October of 2008 was the turning point living with my mental disorder.
 That same month I was admitted to a psychiatric hospital.
 I spent eight days in a place run by many who were not professionally prepared to work in this kind of environment.
 Patients were allowed to sleep all day if they wanted to; the quality of group therapies was very superficial, the care in general was lower than efficient and effective for the well being of the patients.
 By the second day being there I realized that I was not getting the help I needed; this was not the place for me.
 I spent a lot of time looking around and observing the chaos, poor management and care in this place.
 Everything I knew and I learned trough my years of studies and career was underestimated in here.
 Where were the ethics, professional responsibilities and human values in this place?
 At one point, I determined to get out of there as soon as possible and start a new approach.

 Days after being discharged from the hospital, I started the long road towards educating myself about my mental condition, its effect on me and others, and how to develop strategies to manage it.
 This new approach would mean working hard for my own benefit in a life style I never met before.
 I had to be willing to accept that: being a successful professional does not define me as a person; I have a condition that triggers other disorders, and that they are part of me; I need to embrace and accommodate my condition into all aspects in my life.
 Many will say that this approach is a way to give up.
 I have been, as many others in my situation, conforming with medical ideas or models which main goal is to remove or relieve all patient's complaints and symptoms, and send her/him back to the "functional life in society".
 It is the process of treating the illness and then, rehabilitate the person.
 I do not want this method anymore.
 I cannot allow myself to be the "hopeless patient waiting to see the superhuman healing doctor".
-I rejected the word "victim" and welcomed the word "survivor"; I will not comply with doctor's orders without understanding WHY.
+I rejected the word "victim" and welcomed the word "survivor"; I will not comply with a doctor,s orders withouthfirst learning about my conditions, roots, and possible coping skills.

 Taking responsibility for my own recovery regardless of the state of my condition